 Siri sat, stunned, as her homeland trailed away behind her.

 Two days had passed, and she still couldn’t understand what was happening.
 Why had she been sent?
-This was supposed to be Vivena’s marriage.
+This was supposed to be Vivenna’s marriage.
 Everybody understood that.
-They’d had a celebration on the day of her birth.
+They’d had a celebration on the day of Vivenna’s birth.
 The king had put her into lessons from the day she could walk, training her in the ways of court life and politics.

-Even Fafen, the second daughter, had taken some of the lessons, learning what she’d need in case Vivena died before the day of the wedding.
+Fafen, the second daughter, had taken some of the lessons, learning what she’d need in case Vivenna died before the day of the wedding.
 But not Siri.
 She’d been redundant.
 Unimportant.
 Just the way she liked it.

 No more.

 She glanced out the window.
 Her father had sent the kingdom’s nicest carriage to bear her southward, along with an honor guard of some ten soldiers.
 That, mixed with a steward and several serving boys, made for a procession as grand as Siri had ever seen.
-It bordered on ostentation, which might have thrilled her, except it was all focused on her.
+It bordered on ostentation, which might have thrilled her, except for the fact that she was being sent away.

 This isn’t the way it’s supposed to be, she thought.
 This isn’t the way any of it is supposed to happen.

 And yet, it had.
-Siri sighed, leaning up against the carriage window, feeling the rough roadway bump beneath her.
+Siri sat numbly, feeling the rough roadway bump beneath her.
 She’d much rather have just rode a horse, but that--apparently--wasn’t appropriate for a soon to be bride.

 Marred Shadow, the roan, she thought, thinking of horses in her father’s stable.
 And Bright Apple.
 Califad and Surefoot.
 Will I ever see them again?

 With that thought, the reality of what was happening finally poked through her numb mind.
-She felt her hair curl up, bleaching white with fear.
-She wasn’t just taking Vivena’s place.
+She felt her hair bleach white with fear.
+She wasn’t just taking Vivenna’s place.
 She was getting married.
 Leaving Idris.
-Being sent off to a kingdom far away, a kingdom that the people of Idris cursed--it seemed--with every second breath.
+Being sent off to a kingdom far away, a kingdom that the people of Idris cursed with every second breath.

 She wouldn’t see her father again any time soon.
-She wouldn’t speak with Vivena, or listen to the tutors, or be chided by Mab, or ride the royal horses, or go looking for flowers in the wilderness, or work in the kitchens.
+She wouldn’t speak with Vivenna, or listen to the tutors, or be chided by Mab, or ride the royal horses, or go looking for flowers in the wilderness, or work in the kitchens.
 She’d. . . .

 What would she do?
 Marry a God King.
 The terror of Hallandren, the monster that had never drawn a living breath.
 In Hallandren, he could order an execution on a whim, and his power was absolute.